 The Difference Between Low-Code & Traditional Development

-Traditional development offers the most flexibility and customization at a bigger price tag and longer development time.
+Traditional development offers the most flexibility and customization at a much bigger price tag and longer development time.
 Developers are able to choose the framework, code, and supporting applications, which gives the ultimate freedom to design and program an application.

 Low-Code Platform: Glide

 Glide is a prime example of a low-code platform that streamlines app development, both in cost and ease of use.
 Glide allows users to create their own app in an effortless drag-and-drop editor.
 The platform offers both no code and low code usability so users can remain comfortable with the process.

 The Glide apps you create can then be used on iOS, Android, desktop, and can even be browser-based.
 The platform uses Google Sheets as a backend which can allow for easy data syncing and tracking.
 For users who need more, the Enterprise plan offers full SQL integration.
 You can also use Airtable, or Excel data to power your app, which is why Glide is said to be as easy to use as navigating a document.

 The Glide interface is user-friendly and its learning curve is almost nonexistent.
 In fact, Glide boasts that you can make an app in five minutes.
 The platform also provides over 400 templates which are pretty much pre-made apps that just need to be plugged into your data.
 This can cut down on time even further, and guarantees that you can have a functional app in record time.

 » Example of app built on Glide: First Look